-Our installation service does not allow for time slots or named dates but we will always endeavour to accommodate requests if the schedule allows.
-Installations are booked in Monday to Friday only and will take place between 08:30 and 18:00.
+Our installation service does not allow for time slots or named dates but we will always try our best to accommodate requests if the schedule allows.
+Installations are booked in Monday to Friday only and will take place between 08:30 and 17:00.
 Our teams are provided with the contact name and number you supply and asked to ring when leaving their previous job to give you an idea of ETA.

 We can usually accommodate more specific requests for installations by a certain date or within a time window but this is a special service which may incur additional cost.
 Please contact us to discuss before ordering.

 Do I need to remove my skirting boards?